wriley/DayZBanditAI/README.md

 Troubleshooting: A number of users have reported issues with entering the game after repacking their dayz_server.pbo.
-If you encounter this problem, copy the $PBOPREFIX$ file inside the 'extras' folder and paste it inside the dayz_server folder and then repack it into pbo format.
-This should fix the connection problems.
+If you encounter this problem, try following the Basic Installation Guide with PBO Manager and avoiding use of the "Pack into dayz_server.pbo right-click option.
+If that fails to fix the problem, follow the readme instructions in the authentication_fix folder included in the download package.

 Note 1: You may store your custom settings changes in DZAI\DZAI_settings_override.sqf.
 This file is a convenient way to store and transfer your custom settings when upgrading to a newer version of DZAI.
 Further instructions are provided inside this file.